Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/distort/displace.rst

 This can be useful for a lot of things, like hot air distortion, quick-and-dirty refraction, compositing live footage behind refracting objects like looking through bent glass or glass blocks, and more!
-Remember what HAL saw in 2001:Space Odyssey;
+Remember what HAL saw in 2001: Space Odyssey;
 that distorted wide-angle lens?
 Yup, this node can take a flat image and apply a mask to produce that image.